nden/astropy/docs/wcs/wcsapi.rst

     >>> hdu.data.shape  # doctest: +REMOTE_DATA
     (720, 721)

-As mentioned in `Pixel conventions and definitions`_, what would normally be considered the 'y-axis' of the image (when looking at it visually) is the first dimension, while the 'x-axis' of the image is the second dimension.
+As mentioned in :ref:`pixel_conventions`, what would normally be considered the 'y-axis' of the image (when looking at it visually) is the first dimension, while the 'x-axis' of the image is the second dimension.
 Thus :attr:`~astropy.wcs.WCS.array_shape` returns the shape in the *opposite* order